 Arts abound in and around the University.
 We invite you to visit UChicago Arts to get an overview of the vibrant culture here and access a list of the cultural organizations in the area.
-If you already have your UCID, the Arts Pass program offers you many ways to explore downtown.
+For UChicago students, the Arts Pass program offers you many ways to explore downtown.

 Chicago Architecture Foundation Tours (Boat, Walking, Bus, etc)

 Chicago Food Tours

 Segway and Bike Tours